lemlac/mulem/docs/reference.md

     value: int
 ```

-You can write it with one line, seperating each member with a comma `,`.
+You can write it with one line, separating each member with a comma `,`.

 ```
 MyStruct :: struct = name: str, value: int